UMBC’s win over Virginia was biggest surprise of 2018

 A long-awaited victory was all that was missing in his comeback.

-It came at an unlikely place: the Tour Championship, the biggest tournament outside the majors.
+It came at an unlikely place: the Tour Championship, one of the biggest tournaments outside the majors.

 Playing like the Tiger of old, not old Tiger, Woods shot his way into a first-round lead at East Lake and stayed in contention all weekend.
 By the time the approach was hit from the 18th fairway, Woods strode up toward the green like a conquering hero, a mass of fans following him step for step.